 The Fall, Spring and Summer issues of the Schedule of Classes contain details describing registration procedures, including the Web registration process, courses offered, course descriptions, faculty listings, time and meeting place of classes, textbook information and course syllabi.
-The Schedule of Classes is available before registration each semester on the Web at www.usc.edu/soc.
+The Schedule of Classes is available before registration each semester at usc.edu/soc.
 It is recommended that students register as early as possible using Web registration to save time and avoid inconvenience.
-Registration appointment times and permit to register information are available to continuing students in October and March on Oasis at www.usc.edu/OASIS and my.usc.edu.
+Registration appointment times and permit to register information are available to continuing students in October and March at my.usc.edu and on OASIS.
 New students will receive their permits to register during their orientation sessions.
-Open registration for all students continues the week prior to the start of the semester.
+Open registration for all students continues the week prior to the start of the